Luis Walter Alvarez: Early life

-Luis Walter Alvarez was born in San Francisco on June 13, 1911, the second child and oldest son of Walter C. Alvarez, a physician, and his wife Harriet née Smyth, and a grandson of Luis F. Álvarez, a Spanish physician, born in Asturias, Spain, who lived in Cuba for a while and finally settled in the United States, who found a better method for diagnosing macular leprosy.
+Luis Walter Alvarez was born into a Roman Catholic family in San Francisco on June 13, 1911, the second child and oldest son of Walter C. Alvarez, a physician, and his wife Harriet née Smyth, and a grandson of Luis F. Álvarez, a Spanish physician, born in Asturias, Spain, who lived in Cuba for a while and finally settled in the United States, who found a better method for diagnosing macular leprosy.
 He had an older sister, Gladys, a younger brother, Bob, and a younger sister, Bernice.
 His aunt, Mabel Alvarez, was a California artist specializing in oil painting.

 He attended Madison School in San Francisco from 1918 to 1924, and then San Francisco Polytechnic High School.
 In 1926, his father became a researcher at the Mayo Clinic, and the family moved to Rochester, Minnesota, where Alvarez attended Rochester High School.
 He had always expected to attend the University of California, Berkeley, but at the urging of his teachers at Rochester, he instead went to the University of Chicago, where he received his bachelor's degree in 1932, his master's degree in 1934, and his PhD in 1936.
 As an undergraduate, he belonged to the Phi Gamma Delta fraternity.
 As a postgraduate he moved to Gamma Alpha.

-In 1932, as a graduate student at Chicago, he discovered physics there and had the rare opportunity to use the equipment of legendary physicist Albert A. Michelson.
+In 1932, as a graduate student at Chicago, he discovered the field of physics and had the rare opportunity to use the equipment of legendary physicist Albert A. Michelson.
 Alvarez also constructed an apparatus of Geiger counter tubes arranged as a cosmic ray telescope, and under the aegis of his faculty advisor Arthur Compton, conducted an experiment in Mexico City to measure the so-called East–West effect of cosmic rays.
 Observing more incoming radiation from the west, Alvarez concluded that primary cosmic rays were positively charged.
 Compton submitted the resulting paper to the Physical Review, with Alvarez's name at the top.

 Alvarez was an agnostic even though his father had been a deacon in a Congregational church.